stendewa/Volunteer-Event-Manager/README.md

 - Donation via M-Changa
 - Event verification levels: Proposed, Unverified, Verified
 - Use event attendance to post about the cause and charity on thier social media

+Run of the mill; Tree planting, Charity walks, Orphanage visits and Harambees but with an incenitive to be tax deductable through M-Changa